 Spiny Sow Thistle is an introduced and naturalized erect annual (sometimes biennial) forb, growing 4 inches to 5 feet high on stems which are soft and contain a milky juice.
 The plant may branch a little in the upper part, the stems are green to reddish green, round and usually smooth, often with ridges, and hollow bases.

 The leaves are alternate, 3x longer than wide, and vary in description from toothed to pinnately divided to sometimes lobed.
 When lobed, the terminal lobe is usually larger than the lateral lobes.
 Leaves have heart-shaped bases which have a pair of rounded basal lobes (auricles) which clasp and curve around the stem.
 The auricles are often recurved or curled.
 All leaf edges with prickly spines.
 Lower leaves may be up to 10 inches long, upper leaves will be much shorter and less divided.
 The leaf surfaces are dark green, shiny, free from hair, free from prickles along the mid-vein underside and leaves tend to fold toward the mid-vein.
 Leaves also have milky juice.

 The floral array is a branched cluster at the top of the stems of several flower heads, usually one open at one time.
 The base of the cluster and at divisions of the cluster there may be small bracts and stalks will usually have glandular hair.

 The flowers are between 1/2 to 1 inch wide, each on a short stalk, and composed of many fertile ray florets with yellow corollas and rays and five yellow stamens with brownish anthers.
 The stamens tightly surround the pistil and style.
 The rays are shorter than the corolla tube.
 The receptacle is mostly flat and epaleate (that is, each floret does not have a subtending bract).
 There are no disc florets.
-The flower head involucre has many dull green phyllaries, in 3 to 5 series, unequal in length, with pointed tips.
+The outside of the flower head is wrapped with many dull green phyllaries, in 3 to 5 series, unequal in length, with pointed tips.
 The flower stalks are glandular, but sometimes smooth, likewise the phyllaries.